stevelibre/onipy/README.txt

 Optional
 * Python Imaging Library
 * OpenCV Python Binding
-* Visual Studio 2008/2010 to use the provided project
+* [Windows]Visual Studio 2008/2010 to use the provided project

 HOW TO BUILD